codegregcode/drum_machine/README.md

 So, now, I'm in two minds - I could either try and find some royalty free ones, or I could create some drum sounds of my own.
 I own a Behringer K2 (modelled after a Korg MS20), which I can make drum sounds on.
 Plus I also own the R6, so I can record some of those sounds, too.

 For now, I'll continue using the sounds from freeCodeCamp.

+12/10 - Today I managed to get all the tests passing!
+Pleased with the overall look of the app, especially with the drum pad animation on click and on keypress!

+I would really like to improve the sounds, but also improve the retriggering of a sound.
+ATM it sounds like the sample won't replay/retrigger until it's stopped playing.
+So a couple extra things to improve before deploying